Swapping one addiction for another?

 Pros: Many people including many celebrities have used this method to stop smoking so it comes highly recommended.
-Buying the book to ready or listen to as an audio is inexpensive.
-It is easy and effective way to quit smoking and an interesting read.
+Buying the book to read or listen to as audio is inexpensive.
+It is an easy and effective way to quit smoking and an interesting read.
 It works by changing your mindset and beliefs around smoking.
-There are also online seminars, face to face group or 1:1 seminar available for you to attend.
+There are also online seminars, face to face groups or 1:1 seminars available for you to attend.

 A challenge with friends or family

 This is where you all get together and decide on a quit date and whatever method each person prefers.
 An incentive can be added such as: if you quit quitting you have to pay everyone £100.00!
 It can add some away from motivation.

 Pros: It’s great for accountability and can help with motivation.
 You will feel great as each day passes with your success and by encouraging others you will be encouraging yourself.
 You can celebrate small successes with each other, eg 1 day, 1 week, a month, 3 months etc.